DougWilkinson/sensor-mqtt-homeassistant/README.md

 ```

 ### config
-Config contains some core functions to maintain the RTC flags and import other modules based on version #.
+Config contains some core functions to maintain the RTC (bootflags) and import other modules based on version #.
 Versioning is done by appending a version number to the name of each .py file (ie. name0.py or name20.py).
 As new versions are updated on the web server, they are copied by the updater script and then loaded according to the \<macaddr\> or \<macaddr\>.alt file that is saved on the uController.

 ### \<macaddr\> (aka node config file)
 Two files stored (in json format) the names and versions for the node to use.
 The primary is named simply as the MacAddress of the node.
 The secondary is the same but with .alt appended.
 During an update, the primary is moved to .alt and the new primary created based on what was downloaded from the server.